epfl-ada/ada-2023-project-thepiratesofthestreet/readme.md

 #### Taming the Data: genre extraction and overall lookup
 * We first loaded the CMU movie datasets and used data handling techniques with pandas to gather movie-related information and get a first genres summaries dataset.
 * Among the 40 most represented genres, science fiction and fantasy were chosen as the only ones clearly associated with fiction: this gives us 6.56% of the whole movies dataset!
-To reduce all biases we could have with the CMU dataset only, we merge the CMU dataset with the IMDB genres classification.
+To reduce enrich our fictional movies subset and to retrieve CMU movies that could have been missed with the CMU genres classifiaction, we merge the CMU dataset with the IMDB genres classification.
+We select all the IMDB movies classified as SF and Fantasy and merged them with the CMU dataset.
+We still have the same movies set but a larger part of the CMU movies is integrated in our fictional movies’ subset.
+It now contains all the CMU movies classified as SF and Fantasy by CMU or IMDB (6506 fictional movies corresponding to 7,9 % of the whole movies).

 ### **Part 2: Fictional topics**